 Pool noodles, tennis balls, jumbo dice, and plastic bowling pins.
 All of those things sound like fun additions to a children’s party, but they also make for really great educational manipulatives.
-However, when it comes to teaching music from a cart, transporting those types of objects on your cart for use in your lesson activities can be difficult due to their sizes and shapes.
+However, when it comes to teaching music from a cart, transporting those types of objects on your cart and finding storage for them can be difficult due to their sizes and shapes.
 Does that mean you can’t incorporate manipulatives as part of your music lessons, centers, or workstations?
 Definitely not!
-Instead, you may just need to rethink the types of materials you utilize, depending on your storage availability and cart setup.
+Instead, you just need to rethink the types of materials you utilize, depending on your storage availability and cart setup.

 Inflatable Beach Balls

 Who doesn’t like the fun of an inflatable beach ball?
 It’s a great tool I like to use for echo games or to encourage solo singing.
 If you allow your students the rare opportunity to sit on top of their desks rather than sit on the floor or stand during the activity, they're sure to name you as the coolest teacher in your school!
 The beach ball’s smooth, wipeable surface is great for dry erase markers and when not in use, the air can be let out in order to store it flat for future use.
 Inflatable plastic globes are great, too, giving students a 3D visual of where in the world a certain folk song or instrument they're learning about comes from.